veritas-crest-3

 26 Oxford Street

-Open Daily 9:00am-5:00pm This museum features many interesting exhibits of the natural world, and a special exhibit on the extraordinary collection, thoroughly renovated in 2016, of Glass Flowers will be open at the time of Reunion.
+This museum features many interesting exhibits of the natural world, including the Glass Flowers, thoroughly renovated in 2016.

 Peabody Museum of Archaeology and Ethnology